cdapio/coopr/docs/docs/source/faq/server.rst

 .. _faq_toplevel:

 .. index::
-   single: FAQ: Loom Server
+   single: FAQ: Coopr Server

 ============================
-Loom Server
+Coopr Server
 ============================

-How many concurrent provisioning jobs can Continuuity Loom handle?
+How many concurrent provisioning jobs can Cask Coopr handle?
 ------------------------------------------------------------------
-Loom Server is built upon Netty.
+Coopr Server is built upon Netty.
 It's highly asynchronous.
 We have tested it to handle tens of thousands of concurrent requests.
 However, we believe that there is lot of room for improvement.
 We are committed on improving its performance in the future releases.

 Can I scale-up or scale-down a cluster?